 I decorated this one with backpack flags – an expensive and definitely pretentious hobby.
 As the backpack traveled with me right after dropping out of university, it became more and more a work of art.
 I had many flags from various parts of the UK, then added them from all the countries in Central America I hitched through.

-Back in Europe in summer 2014, this backpack came with me to the Caucasus countries.
+Back in Europe in the summer of 2014, this backpack came with me to the Caucasus countries.
 Unfortunately, it was stolen from a locked car while I was out partying.
 I lost nearly all my Stuff including that beautiful backpack.
 The guy whose car it was stolen from gave me a small pink and flowery schoolbag to hold the few things I had left after that incident.
 It was a sturdy one, but always a temporary replacement.
 A few weeks later in Tbilisi, I bought a new backpack that was the polar opposite in gendering colors and patterns: green camouflage print.
 Made me look tough.

 3. The Cheap Backpack (with Hip Belt, no Frame)